jeroennoten/Laravel-AdminLTE/README.md

 ### 8.1 Menu

 You can specify the set of menu items to display in the left sidebar and/or the top navbar.
 A menu item representing a link should have a `text` attribute and an `url` (or `route`) attribute.
-Also, and optionally, you can specify an icon from [Font Awesome](https://fontawesome.com) for every menu item using the `icon` attribute.
+Also, and optionally, you can specify an icon from [Font Awesome](https://fontawesome.com) for every menu item, using the `icon` attribute.
 A single string instead of an array represents a header in the sidebar, a header is used to group items under a label.
 However, a header may also be represented by an array containing the `header` attribute.
 There is also a `can` attribute that can be used as a filter with the Laravel's built in [Gate](https://laravel.com/docs/authorization#gates) functionality.

 Here is a basic example of a menu configuration: